What Is a Crumple Zone and How Does It Work

 Automobiles are dangerous to drive, and accidents are more common than most people realize.
 That's why experts always work to make vehicles safer and minimize harm to passengers during an accident.
 One of the new technologies that are protecting drivers is crumple zones.
-These specialized sections in modern vehicles are designed to crumple up and take more damage than other parts of the vehicle.
+Crumple zones in cars are designed to crumple up and take more damage than other parts of the vehicle.
 It seems strange to think that experts designed areas of their vehicles to crush and crumple, but there is a very good reason to do so; it makes the vehicles safer to drive.

 One of the most dangerous aspects of a car crash is the deceleration that's involved.
 An accident causes you to slow down too fast.
 You stop so fast you often get whiplash, you may smack into the dashboard, the doors, or other areas of your vehicle, and you could be seriously injured.